CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 \subsubsection{MCSCF Procedure}

 The MCSCF employed in this work is of the \textit{inner-outer loop} variety, with the orbitals varied on the outer loop and the CI coefficients optimized on the inner loop.
 That is, the orbitals and CI coefficients are not optimized simultaneously; the orbitals are fixed, the CI coefficients are optimized with these orbitals, and then the orbitals are updated and fixed for a new CI optimization, and so on until convergence.
-This strategy was pursued due to the strong coupling of the active-active rotations and the CI coefficients.
+Moreover, the CI determinant list as determined by ASCI is not altered during the MCSCF procedure.
+Rather, periodically (in the calculations described herein, every 20 MCSCF iterations), two cycles of ASCI updates are performed to ensure that the wave function still features the optimal determinants with the new orbitals.
+This strategy was chosen due to the strong coupling of the active-active rotations and the CI coefficients.
 The active-active rotations and CI coefficients contain redundancies that make their simultaneous optimization poorly conditioned~\cite{helgaker_multiconfigurational_2014}.
 This difficulty is avoided in CASSCF due to the fact that active-active rotations in this method are degenerate in energy and so are omitted from the MCSCF procedure.
-However, such rotations are non-degenerate in ASCI-SCF and therefore must be included, necessitating an inner-outer loop structure to avoid this pitfall.
+However, such rotations are non-degenerate in selected CI methods like ASCI-SCF and therefore must be included, necessitating an inner-outer loop structure to avoid this pitfall.